Code-Institute-Submissions/deevdz-milestone-project-2/README.md

 UX
 -----------------------------------------
-As this game is targeted at children it is important that the colours and imagery is bright and appealing.
+As this game is targeted at children it is important that the colours and imagery are bright and appealing.

-Design was kept consitent with the use of a set colour palette and the location of features on screen.
+Design was kept consistent with the use of a set colour palette and the location of features on screen.

 **Each level:**
 * informs the player of which level they are currently playing